Andrea Jeremiah: Acting career

-Singing
+Music career

 Andrea has stated that her focus was always on music, that she chose to be a professional singer and that acting happened by chance.
 In 2005, she ventured into playback singing in feature films.
 She has sung several popular songs for composers Harris Jayaraj, Yuvan Shankar Raja, Anirudh Ravichander, Thaman, Devi Sri Prasad and G. V. Prakash Kumar and has also received nominations at Filmfare and Vijay Awards for a few of them.
 She considers the song "Maalai Neram" as the most challenging she has sung.

-Composing

 Apart from singing under other composers' direction, Andrea also produces her own music.
 She composed, wrote and sang a single, "Soul of Taramani", as a promo for her Tamil romantic-drama Taramani.
 She has composed several music themes, songs and albums.

+Media image

+Andrea's character Althiya from Taramani, is considered among the most memorable female characters of Tamil cinema.
+In the Chennai Times Most Desirable Woman list, Andrea was placed 7th in 2017 and 16th in 2018, 25th in 2019, 27th in 2020.